-Clean feeling, manageable.
+Manageable.
 I don’t wash my hair on a daily base.
 Build up for me: water, tonic and 2 scoops to revive everything.
+Workable build up.

 Interested in oil based pomades only?
 You can join our ‘Oil Based Pomade Enthusiasts’ Facebook group – https://www.facebook.com/groups/OilBasedPomadeEnthusiasts/